thelukemccarthy/scripts_and_files/feature-toggle-best-practice.md

     will actually slow development down, increase the bug and error rate and generally make developers unhappy
   * Having many feature toggles in the system
     * Everytime code has more than one path it adds complexity.
-If you have a lot of feature toggles you have a lot more complex code than code with just a few paths.
+If you have a lot of feature toggles you have a lot more complex code than code with just a few paths
-  * Making excuses as to why the code doesn't need a toggle
+  * Making excuses why the code doesn't need a toggle
     * Sooner or later the following reasons will bite you
-      * This will be done before the release goes out.
-Sooner or later it won't be done and it will be your fault the team can't release or worse has a production issue
+      * "***This will be done before the release goes out.***" Sooner or later it won't be done and it will be your fault the team can't release or worse has a production issue
-      * The feature is so simple it won't have any bugs.
-Sometimes simple things turn out complex and it will be your fault the team can't release or worse has a production issue
+      * "***The feature is so simple it won't have any bugs.***" Sometimes simple things turn out complex and it will be your fault the team can't release or worse has a production issue
-      * The business definitely wants this by this date, so it doesn't need a feature toggle.
-Who hasn't had the business change a requirement without notice and the last second.
-Save yourself the stress and put a toggle about it
+      * "***The business definitely wants this by this date, so it doesn't need a feature toggle.***" Who hasn't had the business change a requirement without notice and the last second?
+Save yourself the stress and put a toggle around it
   * Feature toggles having non-descript names
     * Use the business language to create a name of the feature.
 'OneClickPurchase' is much better name than 'purchase' or 'temp'